 Same- or next-day swap

-We haul a full container and drop an empty one on the same staging pad so no loading hour is lost.
+We haul full containers in and drop empty ones on the same pad so you never lose a loading hour.

 Step 3